arq5x/Hydra/README.md

 ###Automatic Execution
 ==========================

-The script hydra-multi.sh can then then be used to execute subsequent steps with the following:
+hydra-multi.sh can then then be used to execute subsequent steps:

 	./hydra-multi.sh run config.stub.txt

+To obtain a parameter list for running hydra-multi:

+	./hydra-multi.sh run -h

 ###Manual Execution
 1. Generate a config file.